evolucionario/CladeDatePaper2022/README.md

 ### CladeDate package version 1.0

-CladeDate is an R package for the generation of empirical calibration information from the fossil record.
-CladeDate uses simple mathematical models to estimate the age of a clade and its uncertainty based on fossil ages.
-Using a Monte Carlo approach, CladeDate generates empirical densities representing the uncertainty associated with the age of the clade and fits standard probability density functions that can be used in time-tree inference software such as BEAST2, MrBayes, and MCMCtree.
+`CladeDate` is an `R` package for the generation of empirical calibration information from the fossil record. `CladeDate` uses simple mathematical models to estimate the age of a clade and its uncertainty based on fossil ages.
+Using a Monte Carlo approach, `CladeDate` generates empirical densities representing the uncertainty associated with the age of the clade and fits standard probability density functions that can be used in time-tree inference software such as `BEAST2`, `MrBayes`, and `MCMCtree`.

 Instalation from the R console: